Anwar (2010 film): Plot

 Present: Anwar reveals about the bomb blasts planned by Babu Sait to Stalin in their secret meeting, where Stalin also brings Ayesha so that they could meet after a long time.
 When Babu Sait's men arrive, Stalin tells Anwar to act as if they were having a fight, and one of the Babu Sait's men shoot Stalin, thereby killing him, thinking that Anwar was having a fight.
-Anwar is given the responsibility of transporting the deadly terrorists to Mumbai, through a ship containing full of explosives and weapons.
+Anwar is given the responsibility of transporting the deadly terrorists to Mumbai, through a ship full of explosives and weapons.
 At first, Anwar makes them think that he is on their side, but he soon blasts the ship and kills all the terrorists.
 Anwar reveals his true face to Babu Sait and kills Basheer and Rana.
 Babu Sait becomes furious, when Anwar cheated them.

 Anwar reveals that his parents and many innocent people, who were true believers, got killed in the bomb blast planned by Babu Sait and Anwar was the weapon used against him.
 Anwar tells that nobody will forgive Babu Sait's treachery.
 Being defeated, Babu Sait commits suicide by shooting himself.
 Anwar calls Stalin's phone, which is under police custody, and tells them that the mission is accomplished.
 Stalin and his colleague received bravery awards, but no one has recognised the near-death battle, which Anwar has played.
 Anwar and Ayesha are now living together in a small house at a quiet place.